* Disclaimer: My dog does not have OCD *

 My dog, Scotty, is one of the few canines I have ever met that HATES water.
 He wants nothing to do with swimming, or even getting his paws wet.
 We are not sure what his past was like before we rescued him, but we do know he experiences higher-than-average degrees of dog anxiety (e.g, hides under the couch when he’s overstimulated, extremely sensitive to noise, always on alert, oftentimes has a general inability to settle, etc.)

 As an OCD therapist, I meet clients all the time that believe their fears are bigger than themselves.
 When you finally understand what the intrusive obsessions and compulsion cycles are, you start to understand the need to challenge the thoughts and images.
-In theory, people suffering with are committed to the work- they’ll, “do anything” to stop the OCD spirals.
+In theory, people suffering with OCD are committed to the work- they’ll, “do anything” to stop the obsessive spirals.
 But when it comes time to do the hard stuff (the exposures), they often freeze.
 (Who can blame them?
 It’s REALLY hard work!)
 After all, we have an evolutionary drive to protect ourselves from danger.
 And our brain is right there making it seem so real, “But what if my fear comes true!?” clients often ask.
 Unfortunately, the longer we ruminate on what might happen, the bigger our fear bubble inflates.
 Us therapists call this anticipatory anxiety.
 Have you ever stood at the edge of a diving board for too long?
-Our brain starts to realize the potential danger in an otherwise very fun diving board option to increase an epic cannonball splash in the end of the pool.
-Very simply put, when we avoid our fears, we give the thoughts and the fear more power.
+Our brain starts to realize the potential danger in something that could bring us enjoyment.
+However, when we avoid our fears, we give the thoughts and the fear more power.
 But we could all learn a lesson from Scotty: Fear does not need to stop you from living your best life.
-Or in Scotty’s words Arf arf, whimper, I love my Mom, hold me, yay!
-Arf Arf, wag wag wag….<licks Mom’s face>
+Or in Scotty’s words Arf arf, whimper, I love my mom, hold me, yay!
+Arf Arf, wag wag wag….<licks mom’s face>

 It is important for clients to consider how their fears hold them back.
 Oftentimes, OCD robs us of our connection with the outside world and the people we love most.
 Exposure work can feel intimidating, vulnerable, and at times, even defeating.
 As OCD therapists, we are here to support you, but we cannot carry you over the creek.
 You must make that brave choice on your own.
 And when you do, you’ll regain your power.
 In the meantime, we will be there on the other side- constantly reminding you that you are more capable than you believe and it is possible to live a life that is meaningful for you.